DIY Garage Pergola

 Adding a pergola or trellis to our house has been on my to-do list since I can remember.
 I am OBSESSED with vines and cottage exterior styles.
 After scheming up my brick-painting exterior plans, I knew that my garage needed a pergola with a vine growing alllll up in it.

-I found plenty of these PVC wall brackets online in many sizes.
+There’s plenty of these PVC wall brackets online in many sizes.
 These would be great for anyone is less concerned about budget, and more concerned about doing it yourself.
 And the price really isn’t bad!
 However, I had some trouble finding matching middle brackets.
 If you have a LONG single garage door like mine, a middle bracket is necessary.
-This was another reason why I decided to build mine.
+This was another reason why I’m deciding to build mine.

-I started with some sketches.
+I always start with some sketches.
 I HAVE to visualize and physically look at things move forward.
 Here are my exact plans for my 16 ft garage pergola.

-After drawing up these sketches, I was able to put together a list of my supplies needed.
-My brackets consisted of 2×4’s and 2×6’s.
-My rafters were 2×4’s and my purlins were 2×2’s.
-I made a shopping list for my husband and sent him to the store (aka Home Depot).
+After drawing up these sketches, I am able to put together a list of my supplies needed.
+My brackets will consist of 2×4’s and 2×6’s.
+My rafters are 2×4’s and my purlins are 2×2’s.
+Here’s the shopping list for my husband.
+I’m sending him off to the store (aka Home Depot).

 2x4x10 (7)